IVRPowers/blog/content/post/marketing/video-chat-good-strategy-business.md

 ![woman on videochat](/postimages/marketing/ivrpowers-posts-01.078.jpeg)

-More than ever businesses need to pay attention to Customer Experience and provide them with quality support.
+More than ever businesses need to pay attention to **customer experience** and provide them with quality support.
 In addition to phone, email and self-service, Live Communications are an excellent tool to improve customer satisfaction. **Video Chat** makes available an efficient and immediate support.
 And it is a cost-saving option to companies that provide personalized services.

-Some Benefits of Video Chat:
+Some Benefits of a Video Chat are:

 ## Seeing is believing.
 Video chat allows to show the product in real time for the customer while talking to an agent or sales rep. They can help the customer to choose the right offer.
 Through video chat you can also make a demonstration of your products, including those that you cannot take along with you in a suitcase.
 Think on high-value products, such as cars.
 Live video provides customers the opportunity to chat with a real teller, ask specific questions and view the automobile from his home.